MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v3.6.0/Set-AzureRmApiManagementOperation.md

 Accept wildcard characters: False
 ```

-### -Method
+### -OperationId
-Specifies the HTTP method of the new operation.
+Specifies the identifier of the existing operation.

 ```yaml
 Type: String